w3f/polkadot-wiki/docs/learn/learn-opengov.md

 ## Mechanism

-In Governance v1, active token holders (public) and the council together administrate a network upgrade decision.
-No matter whether the proposal is proposed by the public or the council, it will eventually have to go through a referendum to let all holders, weighted by stake and conviction, make the decision.
+In Governance v1, active token holders (public) and the council together administrated network's upgrade decisions.
+No matter whether the proposal was proposed by the public or the council, it would eventually had to go through a referendum to let all holders (weighted by stake and conviction) make the decision.

-The Council has fulfilled its role as the representative of the public, guardian of the treasury and initiator of legislation, but is often seen as a centralized entity.
+The Council fulfilled its role as the representative of the public, guardian of the treasury and initiator of legislation, but it was often seen as a centralized entity.
 To further decentralize
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, OpenGov proposes to return the responsibilities of the council back to the public.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, OpenGov proposes the following

-OpenGov reflects its decentralised character is by:
+changes:

-- Migrating all responsibilities of Council to token holders via democracy votes
+- Migrating all responsibilities of Council to the public via democracy votes
 - Dissolving the current Council collective
 - Allowing users to delegate voting power in more ways to community members
+- Dissolving the Technical Committee and establishing the Fellowship

 ## Proposals